foxbunny/pokeatui/README.md

 elements that are just visually hidden are still selectable.

 Visually hidden labels are also considered when testing the label text.

+## License

+This code is licensed under the terms of the MIT license.
+See [LICENSE.txt](LICENSE.txt) for the boring legal verbiage.